Frequently Asked Questions

 What sorts of amenities are available in my room?

-Each room has a queen or a king sized bed (with linens), towels, a hair drier, a coffee-maker, an iron and ironing board, a telephone, a desk, and a tv.
+Each room has a queen sized bed (with linens), towels, a hair drier, a coffee-maker, an iron and ironing board, a telephone, a desk, and a tv.
 Soap, shampoo and additional towels can be requested with the Front desk directly.
 Housekeeping service also is provided on request only.
 If you do not find an amenity or require an additional items, please don't hesitate to call the front desk from any in-house phone.

 Does BIRS have any common rooms?